Juliusfrank11/VicII-Save-File-Docs/save_docs.md

 6. Liberal
 7. Anarcho-Liberal

-TODO: Verify mechancism of how percentages are allocated if they numbers don't add to 100.
+TODO: Verify the mechanism of how percentages are allocated if their numbers don't add to 100.

 ### `issues` (Array of int-decimal pairs)

 Issue concerns of the pop, with issues represented by numbers.

 TODO: Document maps between ids and issues
-TODO: Vertify mechancisms of how percentages are allocated if they don't add up to 100
+TODO: Verify mechanisms of how percentages are allocated if they don't add up to 100

 ### `con` (decimal)